BrianHepler/MMM-SantaTracker/README.md

 # MMM-SantaTracker
-Track Santa Claus as he delivers presents on Christmas Eve.
+This is a module for the [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) framework that will track Santa Claus as he delivers presents on Christmas Eve.

 ![MMM-SantaTracker interface](ScreenShot.PNG)